-The minor consists of a minimum of five courses beyond FREN215:
+The major consists of a minimum of eight courses beyond FREN215:

 - Four FREN courses numbered 220-399. - These courses must be taken on campus in French. - Courses numbered 220-299 are introductory courses intended for students who have completed FREN215, who have taken an equivalent course elsewhere, or who have placed out of FREN215 through the placement test.
-In general, these courses are designed for students who have not yet studied abroad in a French-speaking country. - 300-level courses are upper-level courses intended for students who have already completed two courses in French beyond FREN215 or who have studied abroad in a French-speaking country for at least a semester - One other course whose content is devoted substantially to the study of French or Francophone literature, history, culture, or society.
-This course may be taken on campus or abroad, may be in French or English, and may be chosen from among the following courses: - Courses from the French section's normal offering of FREN courses numbered 220-399. - Courses listed Romance Lang & Lit In Eng (RL&L). - · Courses taken through approved study abroad programs. - Courses offered by other departments and programs on campus that include a study of French or Francophone culture, politics, or history.
+In general, these courses are designed for students who have not yet studied abroad in a French-speaking country. - 300-level courses are upper-level courses intended for students who have already completed two courses in French beyond FREN215 or who have studied abroad in a French-speaking country for at least a semester. - Four other courses whose content is devoted substantially to the study of French or Francophone literature, history, culture, or society.
+These courses may be taken on campus or abroad, may be in French or English, and may be chosen from among the following courses: - Courses from the French section's normal offering of FREN courses numbered 220-399. - Courses listed Romance Lang & Lit In Eng (RL&L). - Courses taken through approved study abroad programs.

+• Courses offered by other departments and programs on campus that include a study of French or Francophone culture, politics, or history.

 These courses must be approved by the student's major advisor.

-A minimum grade of B is required for courses taken on campus to count toward the FRST minor.
+A minimum grade of B is required for courses taken on campus to count toward the FRST major or the Romance studies (RMST) major where the student is combining French with another Romance culture.

-Students minoring in FRST who receive two grades of B- or lower in FREN courses will be dropped from the minor.
+Students majoring in FRST who receive two grades of B- or lower in FREN courses will be dropped from the major.